puregome/notebooks/README.md

 ### Nu.nl

 1. Run code blocks 1, 3 and 4 of the notebook [selenium-test.ipynb](selenium-test.ipynb), after updating the name of the file in URLFILE in code block 4
-2. Restart the notebook and run code blocks 1 and 6, after updating the name of the file in URLFILE in code block 6 to the same value as under code block 4.
+2. Restart the notebook and run code blocks 1 and 6, after updating the name of the file in URLFILE in code block 6 to the same value as under code block 4, and changing the name of the new downloads directory.
 This takes many hours to complete
 3. The notebook can be copied and several copies can be run in parallel
 4. When the notebooks have finished: delete all files of sizes 1 and 3 in this month's directory and rerun the notebooks
 5. Repeat step 4 until no articles with comments are found